Rockpratapsingh/Fuzzing-Wordlist/README.md

 ## **Contents**
 This repository contains:
-- Fuzzing tools
-- Wordlists
+- api-fuzzing.txt
-- Documentation
+- directory-fuzzing.txt
-- Examples
+- jira-fuzz.txt

 ## **How to Use**
 Feel free to explore the contents of this repository and use the tools and resources provided.
 Here's a brief guide on how to get started:

-1. **Clone the Repository:** Start by cloning this repository to your local machine using `git clone`.
+1. **Clone the Repository:** Start by cloning this repository to your local machine using `git clone https://github.com/Rockpratapsingh/Fuzzing-Wordlist.git`.

-2. **Explore Tools:** Take a look at the fuzzing tools available in the repository.
+2. **Explore Tools:** Take a look at the fuzzing wordlists available in the repository.
 Each tool may have its own documentation or instructions on how to use it.

 3. **Wordlists:** Check out the wordlists provided.
 These wordlists contain common directory and file names that are often used in directory fuzzing.

 4. **Documentation:** Refer to the documentation for any additional information on how to use the tools effectively or for any best practices in directory fuzzing.

-5. **Examples:** Explore the examples provided in the repository to see directory fuzzing in action.
-You can use these examples as a starting point for your own testing.

 ## **Contributions**
 Contributions to this repository are welcome!
 If you have any tools, wordlists, or documentation that you would like to contribute, feel free to submit a pull request.
 Together, we can improve the effectiveness of directory fuzzing and enhance web application security.